 Sammy Davis Jr. called him the "greatest white faker" as a dancer.

 Was voted the 50th Greatest Director of all time by Entertainment Weekly.
-Although he is at the bottom of this list, perhaps a bit shockingly, Charles Chaplin didn't even make the list.
+Although he is at the bottom of this list, perhaps rather shockingly, Charles Chaplin didn't even make the list.

 His recording "Jerry Lewis Just Sings" (American Decca: 1956) was a best-seller, securing a place in the Top 20 on the Billboard Album Charts, launching a Top 10 single and a recording career.
 Biographer Arthur Marx once likened his singing to "the croaking of a parched parrot"; however, it is believed that this referred only to the singing voice of his many comic characters.

-On March 20, 1965, suffered a serious back injury while performing at the Sands Hotel in Las Vegas, resulting in chronic pain.
+On March 20, 1965, he suffered a serious back injury while performing at the Sands Hotel in Las Vegas, resulting in chronic pain.
 He became addicted to the prescription painkiller Percodan, but says he has been off the medication since 1978.
-He now uses an implant device that dulls nerve impulses and can be controlled by a hand-held remote control.
+He used an implant device that dulls nerve impulses and can be controlled by a hand-held remote control.

-Says his favorite Martin & Lewis film is The Stooge (1951) because "...it came closest to capturing what Dean and I had as a team".
+Said his favorite Martin and Lewis film was The Stooge (1951) because "...it came closest to capturing what Dean and I had as a team".